k8snetworkplumbingwg/ib-sriov-cni/images/README.md

 ## Dockerfile build

-This is used for distribution of SR-IOV Infiniband CNI binary in a Docker image.
+This is used for distribution of InfiniBand SR-IOV CNI binary in a Docker image.

-Typically you'd build this from the root of your SR-IOV Infiniband CNI clone, and you'd set the `DOCKERFILE` to specify the Dockerfile during build time, `TAG` to specify the image's tag:
+Typically you'd build this from the root of your InfiniBand SR-IOV CNI clone, and you'd set the `DOCKERFILE` to specify the Dockerfile during build time, `TAG` to specify the image's tag:

 ```
-$ DOCKERFILE=Dockerfile TAG=infiniband-cni make image
+$ DOCKERFILE=Dockerfile TAG=mellanox/ib-sriov-cni make image
 ```

 ---